ChrisDeFreitas/guitarjoe/README.md

 #### 20211224:
 Pushing this out because there is an error in the FretSelect animation that causes a lockup.
 The new animation code works but needs tuning:

-Found that motion.useAnimation and ShouldComponentUpdate() provides the control I was looking for.
+Found that framerMotion.useAnimation and ShouldComponentUpdate() provides the control I was looking for.
 Removed a lot of code, but need to reset animation logic due to this new method.
 Getting closer to perfect!

-- Fretboard.shouldComponentUpdate: added gateKeeper, changeHandlerActive, as React calls at its own discetion
+- Fretboard.shouldComponentUpdate: added gateKeeper, changeHandlerActive, as React calls at its own discretion
 - Fretboard.shouldComponentUpdate: wrap changeHandler code in try/catch block
-- ArrowPnl Update: updated to use motion.useAnimation control from parent; removed lots of code
+- ArrowPnl Update: updated to use framerMotion.useAnimation control from parent; removed lots of code
-- InfoPnl Update: animations updated with motion.useAnimation control; removed lots of code
+- InfoPnl Update: animations updated with framerMotion.useAnimation control; removed lots of code
 - InfoPnl Update: the Close animation is now run when 'All Notes' selected and InfoPnl displays scale/chord info
 - InfoPnl fixed: in FretSelect mode it would sometimes lock up.
 This was due to missing logic in the old animation code.